'Own Recognizance' Release

 Therefore, O.R. release grants and supervised pretrial release programs often condition the suspect's release upon immediate enrollment in an inpatient or outpatient drug treatment program.

 A criminal suspect under investigation or arrest often needs a criminal defense attorney to arrange for an O.R. interview and forward mitigating factors to the court or sheriff immediately upon interrogation or arrest.
-So if you're under investigation or arrest, you should immediately get a free consultation with a criminal defense attorney to understand your situation.
+So if you're under investigation or arrest, you should immediately get a free case evaluation from a criminal defense attorney to understand your situation.